Cultivating Whistleblowing Compliance: A Guide for Employers

 1. What is whistleblowing, and why is it important for businesses to address it correctly?

-Whistleblowing is when an employee discloses information that they reasonably believe reveals wrongdoing in the workplace, often in the public interest.
+Whistleblowing is when an employee discloses information that they both reasonably believe reveals wrongdoing in the workplace, and is in the public interest.
 Addressing it correctly is crucial for businesses because it can help uncover serious issues that may otherwise go unnoticed.
 Moreover, whistleblowers are legally protected from retaliation, so mishandling their concerns can lead to legal and reputational consequences for businesses.

 1. What types of wrongdoing can be reported through whistleblowing?